SoftSimu/SymPhas/README.md

 The shared libraries generated for each of the modules of *SymPhas* need to be explicitly linked since they are all used in the driver through the *SymPhas* header.
 If additional modules were enabled during the installation, then those would also have to be linked even if the driver does not directly use them.

 > If the **io** module is enabled, linking with the `pthread` library is also required.
-The headers define a class that creates a new thread which asynchronously writes phase field data.
+The headers define a class that creates a new thread which asynchronously writes phase-field data.
 Add `-lpthread` to the compile command.

 **Windows**